TEG-Blue·Interactive tools on .com →

 Nuance AI Systems Can Actually Use

 TEG-Blue replaces binary classification with structured gradients.
-Each scale maps a dimension of human behavior from healthy to harmful, with clear markers at every point — designed for computational legibility.
+Each scale maps a dimension of human behavior from baseline to harmful, with clear markers at every point — designed for computational legibility.

 Empathy Gradient